OfficeDev/TrainingContent/Graph/01-3 Capabilities/Demos/04-insights/README.md

 # Microsoft Graph Capabilities – 400 Level
 ----------------
-In this lab, you will walk through capabilities of the Microsoft Graph to build applications to understand the capabilities of Microsoft Graph.
+In this demo, you will walk through capabilities of the Microsoft Graph to build applications to understand the capabilities of Microsoft Graph.

 ## Prerequisites

-This lab uses Visual Studio 2017.
+This demo uses Visual Studio 2017.
 It also requires an Office 365 subscription and a user with administrative privileges.

 ## 4. Developing insights with Microsoft Graph
-This demonstration will show how to use the Insights resource with Microsoft Graph.
+This demo will show how to use the Insights resource with Microsoft Graph.

 ### Register the application

-Visit the [Application Registration Portal](https://apps.dev.microsoft.com/) to register the application.

-- Once the application is created, an Application Id is provided on the screen. **Copy this ID**, you will use it as the Client ID.
+Visit the [Application Registration Portal](https://apps.dev.microsoft.com). **Register** a new Converged application, and copy the generated application ID for later use as the Client ID.  **Configure** the application:

 - Add a new secret by clicking the **Generate new password** button and copy the secret to use later as the Client Secret.
 - Click the **Add Platform** button.
 A popup is presented, choose **Web Application**.
-- Add a Redirect URL to use while debugging locally (default is `https://localhost:44326/`).
+- Add a Redirect URL to use while debugging locally (the default setting for the Visual Studio project is `https://localhost:44326/`, if you use something else you need to change this value for your app registration).
 - Click **Save** to save all changes.

 ### Clone the starting application